JoannaMacDev/JoannaMacDev.github.io/_posts/2017-04-23-Observers-Event-And-Closures.md

 }
 ```

-Using a closure in the code that links the subject, instead of a method in another object, means that we can capture information from the enclosing type, which can sometimes be very useful if we need to refer to that information in order to do validation at the time of closure execution; although this scenario applies more to args types that contain vars that can be altered to provide feedback to the subject type.
+Using a closure, instead of a method in another object, in the code that links the subject, means that we can capture information from the enclosing type, which can sometimes be very useful if we need to refer to that information in order to do validation at the time of closure execution; although this scenario applies more to args types that contain vars that can be altered to provide feedback to the subject type.

 ### Next…